knowit/react-workshop/tasks.md

 ## Task 7

-Take advantage of the life cycle methods in React.
+Take advantage of the useEffect hook in React.
 When a component mounts, you want to fetch some data (in this case, beers) from an API.
 Use the [fetch](https://github.com/github/fetch#json) function to retrieve the initial list of beers and use this to populate the component's state.

-Tip: In `componentWillMount()`
+Tip: To only run `useEffect` once (on mount), you can pass an empty array `[]` as a second argument to `useEffect`.

 ```javascript
   fetch('/data.json')